caitlinstanton/finalproject/README.md

 <h1> What our product does: </h1>
 It is a version of the popular game, Pong.
 There is a two-player version and a one-player version, one of which can be selected at the start of the game.
+Once you have selected the number of players, you will be able to choose at which level you wish to play, where a harder level results in a faster-moving ball.

 <h1> How to run it: </h1>
 At the start of the game, a screen will pop up, asking you to choose between a red pill and a blue pill.